Ashwin-x306/esp32-drone-flight-controller/README.md

 # 🚁 ESP32 Quadcopter Flight Controller

 A fully custom, from-scratch flight controller built on the **ESP32** microcontroller.
-No libraries, no shortcuts — raw I2C, hand-tuned PID, and a Kalman filter running at 250Hz.
+No libraries, no shortcuts — raw I2C, PWM receiver input via interrupts, hand-tuned cascaded PID, and a Kalman filter running at 250Hz.

 ---